syn-ce/entropy/README.md

-I spend a lot of time in front of a computer, doing very important stuff [reference] (like writing questionable code - link to image displaying some sort of programming-crime I have commited, perhaps in this very project?).
+I spend a lot of time in front of a computer, doing very important stuff [reference] (like writing questionable code - link to image displaying some sort of programming-crime I have commited, perhaps in this very project? update: it won't be hard to find one).
 A substantial share of that time is devoted to thinking about what to type, and a little less is then spent actually typing it.
-However, I have to wonder: How much information do I actually produce?
+However, I have to wonder: What am I actually typing all the time?

-TODO: Introduce Entropy

-First we have to define the possible events we are looking at.
+Let's first have a brief look at what possible input events we are facing.
 To get a baseline, we can consider all input events which are  [mapped by the Linux kernel](https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h).
 For our purposes we'll use the evdev python library, which among other things exposes these integer constants.